cs2470-HAMK/Camo-transfer/research/README.md

 # Camo-transfer
-## dir: data
+## dir: research
-This directory contains the data files that is needed to reference and train on.
+This directory contains papers that we used to concpetualize this project and understand the structure needed to build this model.